CS388-Group1/bite/README.md

 * Favorites Screen
   * Displays a list of the user's saved favorite recipes
 * Settings
   * User can save dietary preferences
+  * User can log out
+* Dietary Preferences
+  * User can save dietary preferences
+* Log In
+  * User can log in to their account
+* Sign Up
+  * User can create a new account

 ### 3. Navigation